 \section{Conclusion}

-We tackled the domain generalization setting and showed generalization can be achieved in the neighborhood of the set of mixtures of distributions observed during training.
+In this paper, we tackled the domain generalization problem and showed that generalization can be achieved in the neighborhood of the set of mixtures of distributions observed during training.
 Based on this result, we introduced G2DM, an efficient approach in yielding invariant representations across unseen distributions.
-Our method employs multiple one-vs-all domain discriminators such that pairwise divergences between source distributions are estimated and minimized at training time.
-We provide empirical evidence that making use of domain information enables a boost in performance compared to standard settings relying on i.i.d. requirements.
+Our method employs multiple one-vs-all domain discriminators, such that pairwise divergences between source distributions are estimated and minimized at training time.
+We provide empirical evidence supporting the claim that making use of domain information improves performance relative to standard settings relying on i.i.d. requirements.
 Moreover, the introduced approach outperformed recent methods which also leverage domain labels.
-We further showed such approach to yield strong results on a realistic setting, with performance comparable to privileged systems tailored to test distributions.
-In future work, we intend to investigate if the introduced assumptions on the data generating process can yield PAC-like results for domain complexity in a meta-distribution-agnostic fashion, i.e. we intend to assess questions such as: how many source domains are needed to guarantee low meta-risk with high probability?
+We further showed that our proposed method resulted in strong results on a realistic setting, with performance comparable to privileged systems tailored to test distributions.